 We encourage you to explore our website.
 If you like what you see, contact us either through an online inquiry or by phone (413) 339-4912.

 The best way to get to know the school is to visit campus.
-We host two Open Houses each year when current students guide visitors around the campus and faculty members are available to discuss their courses.
+We host three Open Houses each year when current students guide visitors around the campus and faculty members are available to discuss their courses.
 A full-day Campus Visit for prospective students is a good way to decide if The Academy is the right school and is required for a completed application.

 Though our application deadline (February 15, 2021) has passed, we are currently accepting applications on a rolling basis.
 Click here to complete The Academy’s own online application.
 Click here to pursue an online application via Gateway to Prep Schools.
 Please request a fee waiver if applying through Gateway to Prep Schools.